ZhongxuanWang/Character-Artist/CharGrapher-javaREADME.md

 **********

-   SharpStrGrapher1 is a software created by JAVA, in first version.
+   CharGrapher is a software created by JAVA, in first version.
 It could convert photo to string or character to string or camera captured content to string.
 It has advanced settings in fancy GUI.

 <br>

 **************
 **Developer:**
 **************
-1.Zhongxuan(Daniel) Wang.
-(Starter)
+Zhongxuan(Daniel) Wang (cndanielwang@gmail.com)
 <br>
 <br>

 *************
 **Materials**
 *************
-SharpStrGrapher is mostly an independent project.
+CharGrapher is mostly an independent project.
 However, it's inevitable that certain difficulties may be encountered.
 Thus, I used some materials online and codes to feed myself.
 Also, it's a good thing to share what I learnt to you and you will get a chance to learn them as well.
 Those are some materials that I used in order to finish the project.
 I made some relatively big modifications in order to fit the need.
 Some links will not be explained since their path is clear already.<br>
 http://paulbourke.net/dataformats/asciiart/<br>
 https://www.mkyong.com/java/convert-png-to-jpeg-image-file-in-java/<br>